xAndaaz/Telco-Churn-Prediction/README.md

 2.  **Model Training (`train_model.py`):**
     *   Loads the cleaned data.
     *   Engineers features, including a simplified Customer Lifetime Value (CLV).
-    *   Uses Optuna to find the best hyperparameters for an XGBoost model.
+    *   Uses Optuna to find the best hyperparameters for an XGBRFClassifier.
     *   Trains the final model on the full training set and saves it (`model.pkl`).
     *   Saves the list of features used during training (`training_columns.pkl`).